-I had already decided I wanted to travel but wasn’t sure where I wanted to go or what I wanted to do, but I knew there were adventures in my future and didn’t want to have them by myself, so I came up with a plan that would help me express gratitude to my family/friends and have some memorable experiences.
+I had already decided I wanted to travel but wasn’t sure where I wanted to go or what I wanted to do, but I knew there were adventures in my future and didn’t want to have them by myself, so I came up with a plan that would help me express gratitude to my family and friends and have memorable experiences.

-So on a mid-summer night at our cabin, sitting around the table after dinner surrounded by dirty plates and a few empty bottles of wine, I gave my pitch:
+So, on a mid-summer night at our cabin, sitting around the table after dinner with my family, surrounded by dirty plates and a few empty bottles of wine, I gave my pitch:

 “Look at me as if I’m a foundation,” I began, “and I want each of you to submit an application for a grant to have an adventure with me.
 Something YOU have always wanted to do, that we’ll talk about forever!”

-Thankfully, they took me seriously, and for the next year I made it my mission in life to make my family and friends’ dreams come true.
-I called it “make a wish” and it became the best, most rewarding job I will likely ever have as I spent my days researching, planning surprises, hunting for deals on flights and putting together trips and experiences to honor the love and support I had received throughout my life from the people who were most important to me.
+Thankfully, they took me seriously, and for the next year I made it my mission to make my family and friends’ dreams come true.
+I called it “make a wish” and it was a very rewarding job that filled my days with researching places to stay and things to do, planning surprises, hunting for deals on flights and generally planning trips and experiences to honor the love and support I had received throughout my life from the people who were most important to me.

-It was fun and memorable, exhilarating and exhausting, incredibly life-giving while also completely unsustainable – both financially and medically (so many rich meals, good beers, fancy cocktails, greasy snacks and not nearly enough exercise or sleep!).
+It was fun and memorable, exhilarating and exhausting, incredibly life-giving while also completely unsustainable – both financially and medically (no one should eat, drink and live like that for a long period of time!).